 The Squeezor, excited now, heated up another bowl of putrid green tomato soup, ate half the box of Nose Nougats (the box itself was edible), and didn’t go to bed until he had a plan.

-My book comes in softcover and hardcover, and also in a dyslexic font version.
+Don’t wait to find out what the Squeezor’s plan is!
+My 5-star Readers’ Favorite book comes in softcover and hardcover, and also in a dyslexic font version.

 Other things to do:

 - Here’s what a top Goodreads reviewer thought

 Read more excerpts:

 5 thoughts on “The Squeezor is Coming!
 (Excerpt)”